MacSourcePorts/msptest/README.md

 ### Commit #2 (TAG: v1.0 VERSION: 1.0)

 The buildbot thing I'm trying to do fails if there's no tags so I'm going to call this one 1.0 with a tag of v1.0

+### Commit #3

+New commit with no tag, seeing what buildbot picks up.